-These rules are updating the Marihuana Hearings Rule Set (R 420.701 to R 420.709).
-The rule changes do not make any other rules obsolete, unnecessary, or proper for rescission.
+These rules are updating the Marihuana Sale or Transfer Rule Set (R 420.501 to R 420.511).
+The proposed rule changes do not make any other rules obsolete, unnecessary, or proper for rescission.

 Fiscal Impact on the Agency

 Fiscal impact is an increase or decrease in expenditures from the current level of expenditures, i.e. hiring additional staff, higher contract costs, programming costs, changes in reimbursements rates, etc. over and above what is currently expended for that function.
 It does not include more intangible costs for benefits, such as opportunity costs, the value of time saved or lost, etc., unless those issues result in a measurable impact on expenditures.